-JOINING THE SSCC LISTSERV By Dan Sisken
+JOINING THE SSCC LISTSERV

 If you want to hear the latest photo news and reach out to fellow SSCC members for answers, sign up for the SSCC listserv.
 The SSCC listserv uses Google Groups, a very simple, well-known, intuitive system.
-To sign up, email me, Dan Sisken, at web@ssccphotograpy.org.
-All I need is your name and email address.
-I will send you an invite by email.
+To sign up, email Mark Paster at web@ssccphotograpy.org.
+All we need is your name and email address.
+You will then get an invite by email.